 That said, please be mindful of your purchasing power as a temporary nomad in Guatemala!

-For example, avoid overpaying for monthly rentals because this hurts the locals who cannot match the rent prices tourists are willing to pay.
+For example, avoid overpaying for monthly rentals as this hurts the locals who can’t match the rent prices tourists are willing to pay.

-As nomads, we have a responsibility to do good in the host communities we choose to visit.
+As nomads, we have a responsibility to do good in the host communities we choose to visit and live in.
 Read more in my guide to ethical and responsible travel.

-Your cost of living in Guatemala as a nomad will vary greatly depending on a couple of factors.
+Your cost of living in Guatemala as a nomad will vary greatly depending on several factors.

 For example,

-- Will you be slow traveling and staying in one place for longer or traveling through the country digital nomad backpacker style?
+- Will you be slow traveling and staying in one place for an extended time or traveling through the country digital nomad backpacker style and moving quickly?

 - Where will you stay as a nomad?
 In a coliving space, a hostel, or a local apartment?